 Cash equivalents may include money market funds, repurchase agreements, investment agreements and any other investments, primarily obligations of the U.S. Treasury and U.S. Government Agencies, which have maturities of 90 or less days at the time of purchase.
-As of June 30, 2007 and 2006, all of the Fund's cash equivalents are invested in a money market mutual fund which is more fully described in Note 3.
+As of June 30, 2008 and 2007, all of the Fund's cash equivalents were invested in a money market mutual fund which is more fully described in Note 3.